Grapevine Mills: 1996–1997: Development and opening

+Grapevine Mills was announced in 1996 as a major retail development in suburban Texas.
+The ordinance for the project was approved by city officials on January 16, 1996.
+Construction began on June 26, 1996.
+The mall would follow the Mills Corp.'s "shoppertainment" model, blending retail outlets with colorful architecture.

-Grapevine Mills opened on October 30, 1997 as a joint venture between The Mills Corp. and Simon DeBartolo.
-It was one of the first malls to use the "Mills experience", which involved bringing in major department stores and outlet stores as anchors, as well as off-price retail chains and large stores that offer a wide range of products.
+Grapevine Mills opened on October 30, 1997 as a joint venture between Mills Corporation, the KanAm Grund Group of Germany, and Simon DeBartolo Group.
+It was one of the company's malls to use the Landmark Mills template, which involved bringing in major department stores and outlet stores as anchors, as well as off-price retail chains and large stores that offer a wide range of products.
 Mills-owned malls also had "Entertainment Zones" that included restaurants, games, and movie theaters.

+1999–2007: Early years

-In 1999, the Polar Ice rink opened at the mall.
+In December 1999, it was announced that the Polar Ice Skating Rink opened at the mall.

 In July 2002, Simon Property Group sold its shares in the mall.
 In November 2002, the ESPN X Games Skate Park opened at the mall.
-In January 2007, Mills Corp accepted a $1.35 billion buyout offer from Brookfield Management.
-The following month, Simon Property Group offered $1.6 billion for the company and Mills accepted the higher offer.
-As part of the acquisition, Simon Property Group took over the 38 malls owned by the Mills Corp. at the time, including Grapevine Mills.
+In January 2007, the Mills Corp. accepted a $1.35 billion buyout offer from Brookfield Asset Management.
+The following month, Simon Property Group and Farallon Capital Management offered $1.64 billion for the company, and Mills accepted the higher offer.
+As part of the acquisition, Simon Property Group and Farallon Capital took over the 38 malls owned by the Mills Corp. at the time, including Grapevine Mills, under "The Mills: A Simon Company" banner.

-Legoland
+2009–2016: Simon Property Group

-In 2009, Grapevine Mills Mall owner Simon Property Group announced that Merlin Entertainments would add a Legoland Discovery Center inside the mall.
+In December 2009, Simon Property Group announced that Merlin Entertainments would add Legoland Discovery Center inside the mall.
 It opened on March 25, 2011, with 35,000 sqft inside the space that had housed Woodward Skatepark.
 Lego-themed attractions included an interactive laser ride, a 3D movie and a play area for kids.
 In October 2011, the city council approved an expansion of Legoland at the mall.

-Aquarium

-In May 2010, the mall announced plans to build the Sea Life Grapevine Aquarium.
+In May 2010, Simon announced plans to build the Sea Life Grapevine Aquarium.
 It was constructed across from the new Legoland in the former space of the GameWorks video game arcade.
 It opened on July 12, 2011.
 At the time of opening, the aquarium had over 30 displays, a 160,000 gallon tank with a tunnel for guests to walk through and a tide pool where visitors could interact with certain animals.
+In March 2012, Simon Property Group acquired full control of the property's management by buying out Farallon's stake in 26 Landmark Mills malls for $1.5 billion.
+In June 2012, the City of Grapevine approved $14 million for renovations of the mall.
+The mall's new look was based on the newly-renovated Opry Mills Mall in Nashville, Tennessee, and Simon announced the renovation plans in April 2014.
+The mall's JC's 5 Star Outlet (formerly JCPenney Outlet Store) closed permanently in December 2013, alongside the rest of the division.